tiwong/tiwong.github.io/_posts/2021-10-15-insurgent-sea-call.md

 *Where will this be published?* At the moment, the Strategic Information and Research Development Centre (SIRD) at [Gerakbudaya](https://www.gerakbudaya.com/SIRD) has expressed interest in publishing the volume.
 There is also a possibility of co-publishing with another academic publisher, but all this is contingent upon having a strong manuscript.
 This is where *you* come in!

-*How strict are the deadlines?* They're not, so if you need additional time but want to be kept in consideration, again just write to me!
-But most importantly, get in touch so that I am aware that you are interested.

 *What are you looking for?* Anything that broadly fits the bill in the call above.
 If you're unsure or want to workshop an idea, write to me!
 At a basic level, I am hoping for:

 Projected sections to include at least one contributor for each of the following countries: